python-control/python-control/doc/iosys.rst

   io_sys = LinearIOSystem(ss_sys)

-Nonlinear input/output systems can be created using the :class:`~control.NonlinearIOSystem` class, which requires the definition of an update function (for the right hand side of the differential or different equation) and and output function (computes the outputs from the state)::
+Nonlinear input/output systems can be created using the :class:`~control.NonlinearIOSystem` class, which requires the definition of a dynamics function (the right hand side of the differential or difference equation) and and output function (computes the outputs from the state)::

   io_sys = NonlinearIOSystem(updfcn, outfcn, inputs=M, outputs=P, states=N)